astropy/astropy/docs/development/workflow/development_workflow.rst

 Pre-requisites
 ==============

-Before following the steps in this document you need a local copy of the astropy source.
+Before following the steps in this document you need:

++ an account on `GitHub <https://github.com>`_
++ a local copy of the astropy source.
 Instructions for doing that, including the basics you need for setting up git and GitHub, are at :ref:`get_devel`.

 Recommended, but required
 =========================